appcircleio/appcircle-docusaurus/docs/marketplace/github-marketplace/enterprise-app-store/index.md

 ```

 - `personalAPIToken`: The Appcircle Personal API token is utilized to authenticate and secure access to Appcircle services, ensuring that only authorized users can perform actions within the platform.
-- `appPath`: Indicates the file path to the application that will be uploaded to Appcircle Testing Distribution Profile.
+- `appPath`: Indicates the file path to the application package that will be uploaded to Appcircle Testing Distribution Profile.
-- `releaseNote`: Contains the details of changes, updates, and improvements made in the current version of the app being published.
+- `releaseNotes`: Contains the details of changes, updates, and improvements made in the current version of the app being published.
-- `Summary`: Used to provide a brief overview of the version of the app that is about to be published.
+- `summary`: Used to provide a brief overview of the version of the app that is about to be published.
 - `publishType`: Specifies the publishing status as either none, beta, or live, and must be assigned the values "0", "1", or "2" accordingly.

 :::caution
-If two builds start simultaneously, such as **v1.0.5(5)** and **v1.0.5(5)**, for the same **publishType**, the build that finishes last will result in failure because the same version cannot be added, while the first build to complete will be successfully uploaded and published
+If two workflows start simultaneously, the last workflow to reach the publish step will be the up-to-date version on the Enterprise App Store.
+If these workflows building the same package version, the first publish will be successful, while later deployments with the same version will fail.
 :::

 :::caution Build Steps Order